Utah Unemployment Eligibility

-- You must have earned at least $3300 during your Base Period.
-Additionally, your total base period earnings must be at least 1 ½ times the highest quarter of wages during your base period
+- A claimant must have earned at least $3,700 during the base period.
+Also, a claimant’s wages must be at least 1 ½ times the highest quarter of wages during the base period

-- If you do not have 1 ½ times your high quarter wages in your current base period, you may qualify under the same conditions by using your Alternate Base Period, which would be the most recent four completed calendar quarters
+- If a claimant does not have 1 ½ times the high quarter wages in the base period, he/she may still qualify by using Alternate Base Period, which is the most recently completed 4 calendar quarters

 Normally, you will receive a “Notice of Monetary Determination” within three weeks from the date you file your claim for unemployment benefits.
 This notice includes the wages reported by your base period employer(s), your weekly benefit amount and number of weeks of unemployment benefits you may receive if you meet all eligibility requirements.